nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 - No automatic code format can be as pretty as a carefully crafted manual one.
 There will always be "ugly" edge cases.
     - However, we argue that on average the new format will be an improvement, and that contributors should not waste their precious time making the code slightly more pretty.
-- Every formatter will have bugs, but the formatter team will be able make fixes
+- Every formatter will have bugs, but the Nix format team will be able make fixes
 - Having a commit that changes the formatting, can make git blame harder to use.
 It will need the `--ignore-rev` flag.
     - GitHub also has [builtin functionality](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file#ignore-commits-in-the-blame-view) for this